besimani/java-spark-week-1-ip/README.md

 - Mobile: +254721790293

 ## About this project
-- Its about command line of Caeser Cipher
+- Its about command line application of Caeser Cipher

 ## Setup Instructions
 - git clone https://github.com/besimani/java-spark-week-1-ip